 THE 2024 CAMPAIGN FOR THE PRESIDENCY is historic in many respects.
 Democracy and freedom are on the ballot and the United States may elect its first female president.
 The attention of the world is on Tuesday’s election.
-Museums are engaged in election, too.
+Museums are engaged in the election, too.

 Election Day (Nov.
 5) is upon us with schools, libraries, community centers, and other public facilities serving as polling places.
 Cultural institutions and museums are also embracing their roles in civil society, committing their spaces to U.S. General election activities.
 Some of the museums are simultaneously presenting major exhibitions of African American artists.